django/deps/draft/0007-official-projects.rst

 security reporting process), and lend them greater credibility for larger, more risk-averse companies and projects who aren't sure what option to pick.

-It also helps Django as a project overall; adopting external projects that solve problems and add features that the core Django project doesn't have helps us as a project by highlighting our feature-completeness as an overall community, aids new Django developers by highlighting projects that they might otherwise overlook or try and re-implement missing features themselves, and acts as a useful conduit to get people contributing to Django without having to tackle issues on the core project, which by this point are generally large, difficult issues that aren't as suitable for first-time contributors.
+It also helps Django as a project overall.
+Adopting external projects that solve problems and add features that the core Django project doesn't have helps us as a project:

+* It shows off Django-related features that people would otherwise miss.
+* It aids new Django developers by highlighting projects that they might otherwise overlook.
+* It acts as a useful conduit to get people contributing to Django without having to tackle (large, difficult) issues on the core project.

 Rationale
 =========